 Adding to a standard array is very similar to how you would to an associative one, you will see the obvious similarities to the example above in the following PHP code.
 There is one con to it though, It’s not as good-looking as

-In the code, we initialize the array before adding, making sure we use brackets within the variable name for instructing PHP it is to be an
+In the code, we initialize the array before adding any items, making sure we use brackets within the variable name for instructing PHP it is to be an.

 $arr = array(); $arr = "ArrayValue1"; $arr = "ArrayValue2"; print_r($arr);

 Array ( => Array ( ) => ArrayValue1 => ArrayValue2 )

 Indexed arrays are again very straight forward, simply replacing the key with an index rather than a string like in the associative example.
 These types of arrays are handy in many use cases, it just depends if it’s necessary for what you need at the time.

 You can see why indexed arrays are heavily used within

 for loops, with having an increasing number throughout loops to access arrays data.

 $arr = array(); $arr = "My Array Val 0"; $arr = "My Array Val 1"; $arr = "My Array Val 2"; print_r($arr);